 Crypto continues to become more mainstream across financial services and capital markets, which has opened the door to new opportunities for traders and investors.
-Rather than simply investing in Bitcoin, you may want to consider expanding into DeFi platforms that can enable you to generate yield or capital markets platforms to invest in tokenized assets.
+Rather than simply investing in Bitcoin (BTC), Ethereum (ETH), or other cryptocurrencies, you may want to consider expanding into DeFi platforms that can enable you to generate yield or capital markets platforms to invest in tokenized assets.

 Traders also have access to increasingly sophisticated tools to make better decisions.
 For example, Coinbase Pro offers cutting-edge technical analysis tools while new DeFi platforms provide low-cost lending to support margin trading.
 These capabilities open the door to new possibilities to generate trading income from crypto markets.

 At the same time, new regulations have introduced new challenges.
 Fortunately, some tools can help lessen the burden.
 ZenLedger helps crypto traders and investors automatically aggregate their transactions across wallets and exchanges to compute their capital gain or loss, as well as identify ways to offset taxes with tax-loss harvesting.